 Local produce education: success!

 Well, that's a wrap for now.
-If the surf and sun and sand hadn't already convinced you that you need to go to Hawai'i, maybe these photos (maybe not the last two . . . ) will do the trick!
+If the surf and sun and sand hadn't already convinced you that you need to go to Hawai'i, maybe these photos (maybe not the last couple . . . ) will do the trick!
 Definitely enjoyed all the fresh flavors and local treats during our trip.
 Working now on incorporating some island inspiration into my recipes - stay tuned!